-Today, most PCs can boot from USB device so you can run special kinds of software to troubleshoot problems or update operating system.
+Today, most PCs can boot from USB device so you can run special kinds of software to troubleshoot problems or update software.
 The computer BIOS Setup Utility allows you to configure the order that the machine searches physical devices (CD-ROM, DVD, Hard drive, or an external USB drive) for the boot sequence.
 The first device in the order list has the first boot priority.

 Choosing either "USB xx" or "UEFI USB xx" option is OK.
 Be aware that the interface of Boot Menu may be slightly different on some computers.